 Categories 6 and 8 are often grouped together as 'other manufactured goods'.
 This grouping is also used in this article.

-China accounts for almost a third of imports of other manufactured goods
+China accounts for almost a third of the imports of other manufactured goods

 Source data for tables and graphs

 EU data come from Eurostat’s COMEXT database.
 COMEXT is the Eurostat reference database for international trade.
 It provides access not only to both recent and historical data from the EU Member States but also to statistics of a significant number of third countries.
 International trade aggregated and detailed statistics disseminated from Eurostat website are compiled from COMEXT data according to a monthly process.
 Because COMEXT is updated on a daily basis, data published on the website may differ from data stored in COMEXT in case of recent revisions.

 EU data are compiled according to community guidelines and may, therefore, differ from national data published by Member States.
 Statistics on extra-EU trade are calculated as the sum of trade of each of the 27 Member States with countries outside the EU.
 In other words, the EU is considered as a single trading entity and trade flows are measured into and out of the area, but not among Member States within the EU.